 What’s the solution?
 Personally I was a little dumbfounded.
 I didn’t even know where to begin with fixing this.
 Luckily, my boyfriend came to the rescue!
 You can leave the JavaScript alone (starting at “Place this snippit wherever appropriate”) but change:

-<su:badge layout="1"></su:badge>
+<su:badge layout="1"></su:badge>to:

 <iframe width="74" height="18" style="overflow: hidden; margin: 0pt; padding: 0pt; border: 0pt none;" src="http://www.stumbleupon.com/badge/embed/1/?url=<?php echo rawurlencode("http://".$_SERVER['SERVER_NAME'].$_SERVER['REQUEST_URI']); ?>" id="iframe-stmblpn-widget-1"></iframe>